m5c/AsyncRestLib/README.md

 ## Basic Usage

-The ARL is called from a Spring Controller's REST-endpoint method.
-The received request is then suspended until the next content change or connection timeout.
+The ARL is called from a Spring Controller REST-endpoint method.
+The library suspends the (otherwise immediate) anwer until a content change of the associated resource or connection timeout occurs.

 ### Spring Controller Integration
 ```java